We are the Southern African Regional Office of Astronomy for Development.

 FEBRUARY 26, 2017: ANNULAR SOLAR ECLIPSE

-We will experience an annular solar eclipse this Sunday, 26th February 2017 in the afternoon.
-The starting time and level of obscuration will vary depending on the area.
-Follow it at the link below
+We experienced an annular solar eclipse on Sunday, 26th February 2017 in the afternoon.
+The starting time and level of obscuration varied depending on the area.
+Unfortunately, most areas were cloudy and viewing was not possible except for Mwinilunga where it cleared for a few minutes.

 Edinburgh Medal to Kevin Govender and IAU